WAYS TO CONNECT

 Lower Elementary (Age 4 through 2nd Grade)

-Remington and a weekly volunteer will lead the children in lessons that mirror our main service, through the Soul Matters curriculum along with Spirit Play lessons, and is presented in a way that is similar to Spirit Play.
 This class will spend a short period of time on the campfire carpet for their check in and lesson, and then will explore the Spirit Play centers focusing on the main idea from the morning’s lesson.
-April will focus on the theme of Joy, as well as Earth Day and Easter.
+May will focus on the theme of Imagination, as well as celebrating Beltane/May Day, and prepping for our RE Sunday and Flower Communion.

 Upper Elementary (3rd Grade through 6th Grade)